Probing the Hierarchy of Genuine Multipartite Entanglement with Generalized Latent Entropy: Introduction

 \begin{itemize} \item[($a$)] It must vanish for all biseparable states and take a strictly positive value for genuinely multipartite entangled states. \item[($b$)] It must be invariant under local unitary (LU) transformations, reflecting the physical equivalence of locally rotated states. \item[($c$)] It must be non-increasing on average under local operations and classical communication (LOCC), ensuring that genuine entanglement cannot be increased by local means. \end{itemize}

 Measures satisfying axioms (a)-(c) are referred to as genuine multipartite entanglement (GME) measures.
 However, recent work has identified a further operational requirement: any physically meaningful GME measure should reflect the relative utility of different entangled states in quantum information tasks \cite{PhysRevLett.127.040403}.
 Specifically, since GHZ states demonstrably outperform W states in applications like quantum teleportation, a proper GME measure must assign higher values to GHZ than to W states \cite{PhysRevLett.127.040403}.
-Measures meeting this additional criterion—alongside axioms (a)-(c)—are called proper GME measures.
+Measures meeting this additional criterion alongside axioms (a)-(c) are called proper GME measures.
+Ideally, a good quantifier of genuine multipartite entanglement should satisfy all of the properties ($a$)-($c$).
+However, it is not necessary for every useful measure or quantifier to obey all of them.
+For instance, quantities such as the tangle or the Markov gap may fail to detect certain classes of genuinely multipartite entangled states, so that they do not satisfy strict positivity on all GME states, but only positivity on the subclass of states they detect.
+In particular, quantities that do not satisfy full LOCC monotonicity can still be operationally meaningful.
+At a minimum, one would require such a quantity to vanish for all biseparable states, to be non-negative, and to be invariant under local unitaries.
+These conditions ensure that it detects genuine multipartite entanglement, assigns no unphysical negative values, and is independent of local basis choices.
+In this paper, however, we will not distinguish between quantities satisfying all of ($a$)--($c$) and those satisfying only these minimal requirements, and for simplicity we will refer to both as GME measures whenever no confusion can arise.

 Although several measures of multipartite entanglement have been proposed in the literature for finite-dimensional systems, most are limited by the number of parties or the local Hilbert space dimension \cite{Coffman:1999jd,Sabin:2008naa,Ma:2011yon,PhysRevA.81.012308,PhysRevLett.127.040403,PhysRevA.83.062325,Xie:2023dzw}.
 Only a few have been able to overcome these constraints and extend to systems with infinite degrees of freedom, such as quantum field theories (QFTs).
 Even among these, many remain restricted to Gaussian states and free field theories.
 In recent years, there has been a growing interest in exploring multipartite entanglement within the framework of holography.
 However, most of these quantities, do not obey above described axioms established in quantum information theory, and hence primarily serve as signals or witnesses of multipartite entanglement rather than bona fide measures (essentially means that they could be zero for some classes of entangled states) \cite{Harper:2024ker,Gadde:2023zzj,Gadde:2024taa,Gadde:2022cqi,Bao:2025psl,Balasubramanian:2025hxg,Balasubramanian:2024ysu}.